small-db/small-db/README.md

 TODO

 When there is a tree latch, do we still need the lock manager ("ConcurrentStatus")?
-Yes, since the "RWLock" is not enough to protect a leaf node from being modified by other transactions.
-The lock from the lock manager and the "RWLock" attached to the leaf node have different life time.
+Yes, since the "RWLock" is not enough to protect a leaf page from being modified by other transactions.
+The lock from the lock manager and the "RWLock" attached to the leaf page have different life time.
 (The life time of the lock from the lock manager is longer.)

 Define "before image" precisely.
-The "before image" is the content of a node before the transaction accesses it.
+The "before image" is the content of a page before the transaction accesses it.
-(Note it's not the content before the transaction starts, since other transactions may commit after the transaction starts but before the transaction accesses the node, and these changes are "durable".)
+(Note it's not the content before the transaction starts, since other transactions may commit after the transaction starts but before the transaction accesses the page, and these changes are "durable".)

 Define "after image" precisely.
 TODO